Strong coupling between a microwave photon and a singlet-triplet qubit: Conclusion and Outlook

 \section{Conclusion and Outlook}

 In summary, we demonstrate a semiconductor nanowire DQD device with crystal-phase defined tunnel barriers that can be operated as different types of qubits, coupled to a high-impedance, high magnetic field resilient electromagnetic resonator.
-As the main result, we find a singlet-triplet qubit for which we extract the relevant qubit parameters, especially a record high electron spin-photon coupling of $g/2\pi=114$\,MHz in the single photon limit, thus reaching the strong coupling regime $2g\geq\gamma+\kappa/2$.
+As the main result, we find a singlet-triplet qubit for which we extract the relevant qubit parameters, especially \corr{a large electron spin-photon coupling of $g/2\pi=139$\,MHz in the single photon limit, reaching the strong coupling regime $g>\gamma,\kappa$.}

 Our experiments demonstrate that deterministically grown tunnel barriers allow for a reduced number of gate lines, and that, mediated by intrinsic spin-orbit interaction, singlet-triplet qubits can reach the strong coupling limit for low photon numbers, similar to flopping mode spin qubits~\cite{yu2023strong,burkard2021semiconductor}.
 This finding is potentially applicable to other promising platforms with strong spin-orbit interactions, like holes in Ge~\cite{jirovec2021singlet}.
-Technologically, the large electron spin-photon coupling found in our experiments might become crucial for the implementation of two-qubit gates between distant spin qubits a milestone on the way towards scalable quantum computers.
-Moreover, our nanowire platform without depletion gates results in a significantly reduced gate-induced photon-leakage in the absence of on-chip filtering~\cite{petersson2012circuit,mi2017circuit,harvey2020chip}.
-An optimized gate design with resonators with larger impedance~\cite{scarlino2022situ} therefore presents an ideal platform to investigate new phenomena in the ultrastrong coupling regime~\cite{forn2019ultrastrong,scarlino2022situ}.
+Our nanowire platform without depletion gates results in a significantly reduced gate-induced photon-leakage in the absence of on-chip filtering~\cite{petersson2012circuit,mi2017circuit,harvey2020chip}. \corr{And, since DQD parameters (such as charging energy and individual tunnel rates) can be set deterministically in the NW growth, multiple NWs with optimal and essentially identical characteristics properties can be obtained simultaneously~\cite{nilsson2017parallel} and possibly integrated on the same substrate~\cite{ram2021high}.
+This drastically simplifies the search for an optimal gate regime and renders further gates, such as the top gates in our device, unnecessary.} An optimized gate design with resonators with larger impedance~\cite{scarlino2022situ} therefore presents an ideal platform to investigate new phenomena in the ultrastrong coupling regime~\cite{forn2019ultrastrong,scarlino2022situ}.
+Additionally, the large electron spin-photon coupling found in our experiments will be crucial for the implementation of two-qubit gates between distant spin qubits, a milestone on the way towards scalable quantum computers.